Make the most of your time in one of the world’s grandest cities

 Rules regarding travel to Italy are being constantly updated.
 Please check what restrictions are currently in place before booking your trip.

 I’m not staying for very long.
 What’s quick and easy to see?

 Well, first of all, you’ll have to get from the airport to the city itself, not necessarily an easy task in a city built entirely on water.

-Flooding meant that water bus services — known as vaporetti — were reduced, but they’re now operating again.
+However, it’ll become obvious that you can join the locals and go with the flow (pun absolutely intended!).
 We recommend the Alilaguna public transport service.
 With two permanent and one seasonal line taking travelers directly from the airport to St. Mark’s Square (as well as a number of other stops), you shouldn’t have to wait long before hopping on a boat.